Skip to content

 Actually, a large number of trails begin from here — just a short distance from the parking area — making it a true hiking destination in the Adirondacks.

-You’ll pay $15 to park, and can opt to pay $10 for a paper Mt Marcy trail map from the High Peaks Information Center.
+You’ll pay $15 to park and can opt to pay $10 for a paper Mt Marcy trail map from the High Peaks Information Center, or take a photo of the Mount Marcy hiking map at the trailhead.

 Mount marcy trail map